sparameswaran/airway-shipment-orchestrator/README.md

 * `AirwaysShipmentDetail` contains the airway shipment bill generated per unique address against the aggregated shipments for a given batch submission.

+* `AirwaysShipmentDetailShadow` contains the current active set of airway shipment bill generated per unique address against the aggregated shipments for a given batch submission that gets cleaned up on every new OEM shipment aggregation kickoff.

 ![](imgs/DynamoDB-Structure.png)

 ### Key API Gateway and Lambda Functions
 * `AirwaysShipmentRestAPI` is an AWS APIGateway endpoint that accepts individual shipment records over a REST endpoint for submission to the `ShipmentRecordQueue` SQS Destination.
+Based on the OEM vendor, it would attach a message attribute to indicate the OEM vendor to the SQS publish.
 ![](imgs/APIGateway-Config.png)

-* `OrderValidationFunction` AWS Lambda Function consumes the shipment records from the `ShipmentRecordQueue` (submitted manually or via API Gateway integration) SQS Queue and validates the records before kicking off the `BusinessValidationStateMachine` for further processing per record.
+* `OrderValidationFunction` AWS Lambda Function consumes the shipment records from the `ShipmentRecordQueue` (submitted manually or via API Gateway integration) SQS Queue and validates the records before kicking off the `AirwayShipmentWorkflowStateMachine1` for further processing per record.

 * `AirwayShipmentGeneratorFunction` generates the airway shipment record while the Inventory/Supplier act as minor function for generating existing inventory and supplier information;

+* `SAWBShadowTableLookupFunction` lookups the latest airways shipment bill that matches a given OEM vendor (needs to have been generated within last 5 minutes or other user specified time window).
+This function is used by the AirwayShipmentWorkflowStateMachine1 to check and retry for the airway shipment bill generation in a loop before proceeding with association of the bill with individual shipment and SNS publish for carrier handling.

-* `ShipmentAddressGrouperFunction` and `ShipmentAddressDateGrouperFunction` are functions to lookup shipments by just destination address or along with the random partition that have not been assocaited with a carrier.
+* `ShipmentAddressGrouperFunction` and `ShipmentAddressDateGrouperFunction` are functions to lookup shipments by just destination address or along with the random partition that have not been associated with a carrier.

 * `UPSShipperFunction` is the UPS shipment handler function invoking UPS.
 Due to rate limits, it simulates the UPS Shipping response rather than actually hitting the UPS shipping endpoint.
 To truly invoke UPS, edit the environment variable `SIMULATE` to `false`, and also edit the client API ID and Secret and related Shipper Account Number with valid entries before redeploying the function.